Facilitative Leadership – Leading by Adventure

 empowering autonomy

 number-complexity as a metaphor for autonomous decision making Courtesy fotoblend-viaPixabayConsequently, facilitative leadership allows for the millions of daily autonomous local decisions that are required to respond to the complexity and change around us.
-And it also helps to ensure that they all point in the direction the organisation is intending.
+And it also helps to ensure that they all point in the direction of the organisation’s purpose and goals.

 Conversely, without it, the danger is that one of two things happen.
 Either the restrictions placed on local autonomy limit the realisation of unexpected opportunities.
 Or we deflect such decisions upward and risk inefficiency, delay, stress and mental health issues, as the pace of change increases.